bavelsoft/schmoperties/README.md

 but if somebody specifies a different value for MyExampleClass.myFuField in the configuration file, it will be used instead.

+This API is to be used in place of regular compile time constants.
+It allows those "constants" to be overridable at run time, without a rebuilding or redeploying.
+Except for a dollop of complexity, it keeps all of the advantages of regular constants.
+Since this kind of configuration is not meant to provide a first class user interface, and creates a coupling to the source code, it should only be used for short periods, e.g. until the next release of the application.

 ## HOWTO

 By default the configuration file is environment.conf.
 If "typesafe config" is present on the classpath,